Trump administration threatens some funding for 3 states for not enforcing trucker English rules

 California is one of 19 states, in addition to the District of Columbia, that issues licenses regardless of immigration status.
 Supporters say that lets people work, visit doctors and travel safely.

-But in addition, California Gov. Gavin Newsom’s press office posted on the platform X that Singh obtained a work permit during Trump's first term, which Homeland Security officials disputed.
+But in addition, Newsom’s press office has said Singh obtained a work permit during Trump's first term, which Homeland Security officials disputed.
 Newsom also said the permit was renewed in April and federal officials have not addressed that.

-Florida authorities have said Singh entered the U.S. illegally from Mexico in 2018.

-Associated Press writers David Fischer, Morgan Lee and Eugene Johnson contributed to this report.